 - 53. Crimes Act 1961 Essentially, money laundering means concealing or disguising the proceeds of an offence.
 An "offence" means any offence (or any offence described as a crime) that is punishable under New Zealand law.
 Refer to section 243 of the Crimes Act for further details. - 54.
 The Criminal Proceeds (Recovery Act) 2009 (CPRA) provides for a civil restraint and forfeiture regime.
 Although this regime was in force at the time of the NRA 2010, data was only available on the initial six months of actions taken under the CPRA.
-The NRA 2018 findings have drawn on actions since the commencement of the CPRA. - 55.
+The NRA 2019 findings have drawn on actions since the commencement of the CPRA. - 55.
 Financial Action Task Force (FATF) While not legislation, the FATF 40 Recommendations and 11 Immediate Outcomes represent a global standard of AML/CFT.
 Compliance with, and effective use of, these standards are an important part of New Zealand's ability to combat ML/TF and its international reputation.
-New Zealand will be evaluated on these standards and outcomes in 2020.
+New Zealand will be evaluated on these standards and outcomes in 2020. - 56.
+Anti-Money Laundering and Countering Financing of Terrorism (Exemptions) Regulations 2011 and Anti-Money Laundering and Countering Financing of Terrorism (Definitions) Regulations 2011 - Supplementary legislation to the AML/CFT Act, these designate relevant thresholds, exemptions and definitions that are important for certain entities, services and sectors.